robotlearn/khr3hv/README.md

 * Documentations (how to assemble the Kondo KHR-3HV robot, joint IDs, joint limits,...)
 * Python wrappers (using Cython)
 * Sample codes to run different motions
-* ROS nodes
+* ROS nodes (todo)
 * Code that interfaces with sensors (such as camera, IMU, microphone,...) that are connected with the Raspi 3

-* URDF for the Kondo KHR-3HV robot (the original repo for the URDF can be found [here](https://github.com/ponta-mkii/roboticsAC))
+Here is a youtube video showing predefined motions that can be run on the Kondo KHR-3HV robot using the Python code: [video](https://www.youtube.com/watch?v=r_C1O69VVXw)

+Here is another video showing the possibility to run the Python code on a Raspi3 and controlling the servo-motors of the Kondo KHR-3HV robot: [video](https://www.youtube.com/watch?v=m9CK85_m3Pk)

 ## Prerequisites